janisgalejs/3d/README.md

 # 3D objects with HTML & CSS
-Author: Janis Galejs
+<strong>Author:</strong> Janis Galejs<br>
-Description: This is my personal project in which I am learning to create and manipulate 3D objects using HTML, CSS, jQuery, PHP.
+<strong>Description:</strong> This is my personal project in which I am learning to create and manipulate 3D objects using HTML, CSS, jQuery, PHP.
 There might be additional, random features and more.